 Do Famous Musicians Really All Have to “sell Their Soul” in Order to Make It?

 I don’t think that’s the case, as plenty of musicians with a strong vision of how their music is supposed to sound do just fine in the industry.

 There is such a thing as industry pressure to model your music towards what’s hot at the moment.
 Still, not all artists have to succumb to it to make it.

 What Can Be the Consequences of Selling Out?

 Depending on your attitude toward your career, there could be many and none.
 One of the significant consequences can be not having the initiative to do anything without permission from the label.

 This would mean that spontaneously organizing a gig or publicly appearing on certain TV shows without the label allowing it would violate the contract terms.

 The record sales have dramatically decreased.
-Having a label in between usually means that you’ll get almost no money from the sales.
-In that particular case, it might be better to go independent and sell your music through platforms like Bandcamp.
+Having a label in between usually means you’ll get almost no money from the sales.
+In that case, it might be better to go independent and sell your music through platforms like Bandcamp.